 NMT President's Club

-President’s Club membership is open to individuals, corporations and other entities that donate $1,000 or more annually to the President’s Scholarship Fund, the President’s Golf Tournament, or to New Mexico Tech.
+President’s Club membership is open to individuals, corporations, and other entities that donate $1,000 or more annually to New Mexico Tech.

-The President’s Club hosts an elegant banquet each year to honor its members.
+The President’s Club hosts a banquet each year to honor its members.
 The President’s Club also holds an elaborate, well-attended golf tournament every September.
-That event raises more than $150,000 each year, with all profits (more than $100,000 annually) going to the Scholarship Fund.
+That event raises more than $150,000 each year, with profits (more than $100,000 annually) going to the President's Club Fund.
+(Note: In addition to helping students complete their education, proceeds from the President's Golf Tournament are used to steward donors and support fundraising.)

 The difficulty of the university’s curriculum often contributes to student’s financial challenges.
 Most undergraduate students at our state-sponsored science and engineering school require five or more years to complete a bachelor’s degree.